dmidlo/histdata.com-tools/docs/broker-plugin-capabilities.md

 gates.
 All new SDK-plugin host methods are gated here; retrofit of the legacy live adapter would require an explicit lossless versioned integration, not relabeling SDK events or pretending the old adapter supplied a registration.
+The separate v3 provider-policy gate now also covers the legacy adapter, using its exact native configuration rather than inventing SDK registration metadata.

 ## Exact field and event meanings